-Have you ever read Ephesians 4:26-27?
+Read Ephesians 4:26-27.
 It says “’In your anger do not sin’…do not give the devil a foothold.”
 Maybe you’ve heard it as “He who angers you, controls you.”

 Girlfriend, let me let you in on a little secret: Not one of us is perfect.
 We have our flaws, hurts, shame, and mistakes.

 But the process of healing starts within.
 It starts with recognizing that you’ve sometimes made decisions that weren’t the best, but that you’re still here.

 Find the strength to love yourself enough to learn how to truly love yourself.

 If no one else tells you today, I love you and know that greatness is within you.
-Grab it.

-Another Woman Who Made Mistakes
+A Woman Who Made Mistakes